pymmcore-plus/pymmcore-widgets/docs/index.md

 ![PropertyBrowser](./images/PropertyBrowser.png)

-You can add to this simple code any other widgets from this package to control and interact with the same [Micro-Manager core instance](https://pymmcore-plus.github.io/pymmcore-plus/api/cmmcoreplus/#pymmcore_plus.core._mmcore_plus.CMMCorePlus.instance).

 A more detailed description on how to use the `pymmcore-widgets` package is explained in the [Getting Started](getting_started.md#usage) section.

 For a pre-made user interface, see [napari-micromanager](https://pypi.org/project/napari-micromanager/) ([github](https://github.com/pymmcore-plus/napari-micromanager)).